Christian Arroyo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.81).
+- The Guardians' 3.83 team ERA ranks eighth across all league pitching staffs.

-- The Guardians allow the seventh-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to surrender 59 home runs (one per game), the fifth-fewest in the league.

-- Bieber (4-3) gets the starting nod for the Guardians in his 13th start of the season.
-He has a 3.72 ERA in 75 2/3 innings pitched, with 53 strikeouts.
+- The Guardians will send Bibee (1-1) out to make his eighth start of the season.
+He is 1-1 with a 3.20 ERA and 40 strikeouts through 39 1/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander threw four innings against the Baltimore Orioles, giving up seven earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday, the right-hander tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering six hits.

+- In seven games this season, the 24-year-old has an ERA of 3.20, with 9.2 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.